Matsubarai/filter2d_accel_pynq/README.md

 ## filter2d_accel_pynq

-An implementation of 2D convolution algorithm for custom 3\*3 kernel and images smaller than 128\*128, no padding, running in 150MHz.
+An HLS implementation of 2D convolution algorithm for custom 3\*3 kernel and images smaller than 128\*128, no padding, running in 150MHz.

 Some results: